marcoiampieri/uni-projects/README.md

 ## Note:
 As of March 1st 2026, I'm still in the process of sorting and uploading my projects, mainly
 - Update the bachelor's labs' README files
+- Add some of the data and outputs for said labs